-Renee C. Burgess has volunteered for many other public service organizations: The National Association for the Advancement of Color People, National Forum for Black Public Administrators, National Action Network, Irvington Progressive Activist Committee, the Gang Prevention Network, Essex County Democratic Women, PTA’s and various Civic Associations.
-Some acknowledgements includes recipient of “The Community Worker of the Year Award”, “International Women’s Day Award”, “The Tony Vauss Civic Association Community Award”, “Children Stand Higher Award” IBOE and the District Leader Service Award for serving over 10 years.
+Renee Burgess has volunteered for many public service organizations in addition to those named previously.
+The organizations through which she volunteers include: The National Association for the Advancement of Colored People (NAACP); the National Forum for Black Public Administrators; the National Action Network (NAN) for which she is the secretary; Irvington Progressive Activist Committee; the Gang Prevention Network; Essex County Democratic Women; PTA’s and other civic associations.
+Burgess has been the recipient of several awards and honors, including but not limited to the: Community Worker of the Year Award; International Women’s Day Award; Tony Vauss Civic Association Community Award; Children Stand Higher Award; and, IBOE and the District Leader Service Award for 10 years of service.

 A successful elected official and public servant, Renee Burgess attributes her success to her faith and her family.
 She has been an active member of the Union Gospel Tabernacle in Newark, NJ for over 30 years where she serves as a member of the Usher Board and Celestial Choir.
 Burgess’ strong foundation comes from her beloved parents, the late Sarah E. and Raymond C. Burgess, both of whom were active in the community.
 As a testament to his role in public service to the community, a trait passed on to his daughter, Ray Burgess has an Irvington Township Park named after him.
 The love, strength and commitment to others continue through Renee Burgess’ daughter, Giovana, who is a college student preparing to become a teacher.